Northern brook lamprey

-The northern brook lamprey (Ichthyomyzon fossor) is a freshwater fish in the family Petromyzontidae.
-It is closely related to the silver lamprey (I. unicuspis) and may represent an ecotype of a single species with I. unicuspis.
+The northern brook lamprey (Ichthyomyzon fossor) is a jawless freshwater fish in the family Petromyzontidae.
+It is closely related to the Silver lamprey (I. unicuspis) and may represent an ecotype of a single species with I. unicuspis.

 Description

 Northern brook lampreys are jawless fishes, also known as cyclostomes.
-Northern brook lamprey are considered non-parasitic lamprey.
-They have poorly developed teeth and a round, disc-like, subterminal mouth, called an oral-disc, for suction.
+The species is also considered a non-parasitic lamprey.
+They have poorly developed "teeth" and a round, disc-like, subterminal mouth, called an oral-disc, and feed via suction.
 Northern brook lampreys have a single dorsal fin that continues along their entire length until it connects with the caudal fin.
 This dorsal fin can be notched as well.
 Their coloration is gray-brown dorsally with a light line down the back and an even lighter ventral side.
 The length of adult northern brook lampreys does not typically exceed 16 cm and the body is attenuate.
 While the ammocoetes look similar to the adult lampreys the ammocoetes have a hooded mouth instead of an oral-disc and no eyes.